 If you want a chat to be sure I’m the right person to work with you, just give me a call.

 Why do you love to work with couples?

-My great uncle Bill was the incredibly talented artist William Ricketts and I highly recommend a visit to his wildlife and sculpture sanctuary if you want to see where pure talent married a deep love and respect for indigenous Australians.
+My great uncle Bill was the incredibly talented artist William Ricketts and I highly recommend a visit to his wildlife and sculpture sanctuary if you want to see where pure talent married a deep love and respect for indigenous Australians and wildlife.

-I think ultimate health and happiness is holistic – body, mind and spirit.
 Eat real food, mostly vegetables, organic where you can.
 Drink mineralised water.
 Take deeper breaths.
-Think the best thoughts you can summon each day.
-Say things that help others feel good too.
+Say kind things to yourself and others.
 Read nourishing books.
 Listen to soul-stirring music.
 Make time for laughter and leisure.
 Get off your computer and social media.
-Get involved.
+Become involved – no man is an island.
 Step outside and get sunlight on your skin.
 Grow a garden.
-Walk in nature.
+Take a hike (literally).
 Stretch.
-Give gratitude for something every day, however small.
 Let go of what you can’t change; change what you can.
-(You get the drift.)

 I look forward to working with you! ~ Kylie